KDE/documentation-docs-kdenlive-org/glossary/introducing_scopes/histogram_working.rst

 What the Histogram shows
 ------------------------

 The Histogram only shows the distribution of the luminance of the selected components – nothing more, nothing less.
-Also when looking at the RGB channels separately, instead of at the calculated Luma component only.
-You cannot really guess the colors in the image.
+Also when looking at the RGB channels separately, instead of at the calculated Luma component only, you cannot really guess the colors in the image.

 Really?
 Yes.
 Take a look at these two images.